How Do I Change My Name in Nevada?

 The filing fee to change your name in Nevada costs between $200 and $300, paid with cash, check, credit card, or money order.
 Ask for a waiver if you can't afford the filing fee.

-Note: If you plan to cite a gender change on your birth certificate or other documents, ask the court to change your gender marker in your petition.
+Note: If you plan to cite a gender change on your birth certificate or other documents, ask the court to also change your gender marker in your petition.

 Getting fingerprinted

 Give the court a copy of your fingerprints if you have prior felony convictions.
 Tell the truth or they'll dismiss your case.
-It costs $20 to get fingerprinted at most Department of Public Safety sites, including your local police department.

 Publish the notice of your legal name change